-To send an individual slot to a different output from the master, deselect the master option by clicking on the master button for the corresponding slot.
+To send an individual slot to a different output from the master, deselect the master option by clicking the MASTER button for the corresponding slot.

-This will unlink the sample slot from the master sample player output selection, allowing you to choose the L, M, A, R output for each slot.
+This will unlink the sample slot from the master sample player output selection, allowing you to choose the 1, 2, 3, 4 or Aux output for each slot.
 These output routings will be saved when you close down Scratch Live, so the next time you launch Scratch Live, your preferred settings will remain the same.